ManeetSigtia/TerraPet/README.md

 ### The Solution
 Terra – Pet encourages physical activity and healthy habits by making fitness fun and engaging.

-### Features
+### Market Potential
 - The global health and fitness app market is expected to reach $14.64 billion by 2026.
 - The market for virtual pet games is also growing, with games like Nintendogs and Tamagotchi selling millions of copies worldwide.

 ### Benefits